Whatsapp

 * Re-entrant: command handlers (which wars dispatches on the bot thread itself via `on_message`) bypass the queue via a `threading.get_ident() == self._bot_thread_id` check so they don't deadlock on themselves.

-* Handles pair flow (temp wars instance + `wait_until_ready` as the authoritative "paired" signal), connection lifecycle, slash-command dispatch, and SDK-backed query handlers (`/orderbook`, `/positions`, …).
+* Handles pair flow (temp wars instance plus `wait_until_ready` as the authoritative "paired" signal), connection lifecycle, slash-command dispatch, and SDK-backed query handlers (`/orderbook`, `/positions`, and the rest).

 * Outbound notifier.
-Formats order/position/batch events into plain-text WhatsApp messages with LIVE / ANALYZE mode prefix.
+Formats order/position/batch events into plain-text WhatsApp messages with a LIVE or ANALYZE mode prefix.

-* Single-user owner resolution: matches the event's `api_key` → username via `auth_db.get_username_by_apikey`, then checks against `whatsapp_config.owner_username` captured at pair time.
-If matched, fires a self-send through wars's single-arg `send("text")` form (no need to know own JID — wars knows its own identity internally).
+* Single-user owner resolution: matches the event's `api_key` to a username via `auth_db.get_username_by_apikey`, then checks against `whatsapp_config.owner_username` captured at pair time.
+If matched, fires a self-send through wars's single-arg `send("text")` form (no need to know own JID, because wars knows its own identity internally).

-* Mirrors the Telegram convention: failure events (`order.failed`, `order.modify_failed`, `order.cancel_failed`, `analyzer.error`) are silently dropped.
+* Mirrors the Telegram convention: failure events (`order.failed`, `order.modify_failed`, `order.cancel_failed`, the three GTT failure topics, `analyzer.error`) are silently dropped.

-* 5 tables + Fernet encryption helpers + idempotent `PRAGMA table_info` migration for the `owner_user_id` / `owner_username` columns
+* 5 tables plus Fernet encryption helpers and an idempotent `PRAGMA table_info` migration for the `owner_user_id` and `owner_username` columns

 * The only public REST endpoint.
-Validates recipient + payload + attachment paths, dispatches synchronously by default (`wait_for_delivery=true`) so the response carries the real delivery report.
+Validates recipient, payload and attachment paths, dispatches synchronously by default (`wait_for_delivery=true`) so the response carries the real delivery report.

 * `/whatsapp/pair`, `/whatsapp/pair/status`, `/whatsapp/unlink`, `/whatsapp/bot/start`, `/whatsapp/bot/stop`, `/whatsapp/bot/status`, `/whatsapp/config`, `/whatsapp/users`, `/whatsapp/broadcast`, `/whatsapp/send`, `/whatsapp/test-message`, `/whatsapp/stats`

-* All gated by `@check_session_validity`; consumed by the React `/whatsapp` page.
+* All gated by `@check_session_validity` and consumed by the React `/whatsapp` page.

-* Pair flow with auto-rotating QR (SocketIO `whatsapp_qr` event), Disconnect button, send-to-phone composer.
+* Pair flow with auto-rotating QR (SocketIO `whatsapp_qr` event), a Disconnect button, and a send-to-phone composer.

 * Background thread spawned in `_init_databases_and_schedulers` after DB init completes